Skip to main content Skip to navigation

 As browsers and devices make settings searchable and more user-friendly, the number of people tweaking font settings will only increase.
 (I once walked in on my mum holding a magnifying glass up to her computer screen because she didn't know she could change the text size! 🤭 Thankfully, those days are long behind her...)

-If you've used pixels to define any of the above style properties, these will not respect the user's font size preferences!
+If you've used pixels to define any of the above style properties, they will not fully respect the user's text size preferences!

-At best this means text content becomes too small for some people to read comfortably (bring out that magnifying glass!).
+At best this means text content becomes too small for some people to read comfortably (bring out that magnifying glass or pinch and zoom!).
 At worst, it means letters or lines will overlap each other, making the text totally unreadable! 😱

 Unreadable scrambled text.
 Devtools on the side shows that font-size is 1rem but line height is 19 pixels